Happy Birthday Cupcakes

 Calories per serving: 243

-Fat per serving: 7
+Fat grams per serving: 7

 Happy Birthday Vegan Vanilla Cupcakes